sanjeevagrl/RegionCountryDemo/README.md

 * Much better content projection for the resuable component
 * Additional scope to re-factor state management
+*
+## CSS coding standards
+ * Use soft-tabs with a two space indent.
+ * Use double quotes.
+ * Use shorthand notation where possible.
+ * Put spaces before { in rule declarations.
+ * Use hex color codes #000 unless using rgba().
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.